white-shn/pwn.college_Nishant/Position thy self.md

 ## What I learned
 I learned to navigate through directories using the cd(change directory) command and passing a path to it as an argument.

 Also i learned that if u execute a program without getting in the specific directory it won't run and tell you that you're not in the specific directory.

-We need to get in the directory using cd command and then execute the program.
+We need to get in that directory using cd command and then execute the program.

 ## References